How to Create a Coffee Shop Menu

 For example, if your store’s labor cost averages $0.25 per minute, a latte that takes 1.25 minutes to prepare costs about $0.31 in labor, while a pour-over taking 6.5 minutes costs about $1.63.
 By adding labor to the cost of ingredients, shipping, and waste, you’ll have a clearer understanding of each menu item’s total production cost.
 This detailed approach also allows you to identify your most profitable items more easily.

 By including labor in your menu pricing strategy, you can set prices that reflect the true value of your offerings.
 Want to dive deeper into pricing strategies and learn how to build and sustain a profitable menu for your coffee shop?
-Join our 3-Day Coffee Business Master Class®, or Coffee Shop Management Master Class to get expert guidance.
+Join our 3-Day Coffee Business Master Class®, or Coffee Shop Operations Master Class to get expert guidance.
 We’ll make it easy!

 Update the Menu Seasonally